setting up the star tracker

 star-tracker

 Sitting atop a sturdy tripod just below the camera, star trackers slowly rotate your camera to match the rotation of the Earth.
 Without this, long exposures cause stars to blur and streak across the frame (another fun dark sky technique you can learn about here).
-With a well-aligned tracker, stars stay sharp even over several minutes of continuous exposure.
+With a well-aligned tracker, stars stay sharp even over several minutes of exposure.

 Popular tracker brands include Sky‑Watcher, iOptron, and Move Shoot Move.
 Some models include GoTo (motorized) functionality.
 This allows you to select a reference star, the Moon, or another night sky object and let the tracker move itself into position.
 You then mount and point the camera at your chosen target.

 Before a tracker can follow the sky correctly, it needs to know where it is.
-I use the Sky‑Watcher Star Adventurer 2i, I can control it from an app on my phone, but alignment on this mount is manual.
-For my setup, alignment means:

 1. Point the tracker at Polaris using the scope in the middle of the tracker.
+Locate Polaris

 2. On the mount, set the latitude/parallel.
 In Calgary, I’m at approx. 51 degrees.